 Level 7: Suspension Transitions

-While earlier levels sometimes use simple transitions to enter or exit a position, this is the point at which transitions take center stage to create extended, flexible sequences, smoothly transitioning from one position to another in the air.
+While earlier levels sometimes use simple transitions to enter or exit a position, this is the point at which we begin to use transitions intensively to create extended, flexible sequences, smoothly moving from one position to another in the air.
 Practitioners at this level must have already mastered a wide variety of static suspension positions, and be ready to tie, untie, and improvise quickly in mid-flight.

 Level 8: Suspension Performance

 This level covers extremely advanced tricks and techniques, not suitable for general play, that sacrifice comfort, safety, or other concerns in favor of speed and showmanship for use in live performance art.